 Lastly, Holland's wealth was created partly by the default of its neighbors.
 These countries were amazed and annoyed by Holland's success and consoled themselves by thinking it could not last long.
 The truth was that these nations, land wealthy but economically backward, were still bound by the fetters of feudalism and ancient financial practices.
 The Dutch not only initiated new, efficient trading methods, but they also understood sooner than most some of the laws of modern capitalism involving credit, interest and investment.

 The men who profited most from this knowledge, and who became the key figures in all aspects of Dutch society, were the merchants of the nation's great cities-Amsterdam, The Hague, Utrecht, Delft and Haarlem.
 Not only were they financial leaders, but they also controlled the powerful town councils that served as local governments and directed the provincial States-General that met in The Hague to haggle aver national policy.
 Since the Middle Ages, the town councils had been made up of the "most wise and rich" citizens: now, with trade the lifeblood of the country, the "most wise and rich" simply meant the most successful merchants.
-Thus during the entire 17th Century, the Netherlands was governed by a mercantile upper middle class, a business oligarchy of some 10,000 families.
+Thus during the entire seventeenth century, the Netherlands was governed by a mercantile upper middle class, a business oligarchy of some 10,000 families.